 Have you wanted to invest for some time but not sure where to start?
 Have you done preliminary research regarding options to invest but are unable to meet the minimum account balances?
 I have been there.
 It is tough.
-There is so much information on the website that it can be confusing to figure out where to start.
+There is so much information on the internet that it can be confusing to figure out where to start.

 Take a look at the 3 Apps below that allow you to invest with $5 or less to find one that will work well for you.

 Acorns truly makes investing possible for anyone!
 With Acorns, you link your checking account or savings account to the app and it automatically rounds up and invests your spare change.
 Yes, you read that right.
 They round up your spare change.
 Therefore, if you are buying gas for your vehicle and the total is 23.01, they take the additional .99 out of your bank account and into your investment about with Acorns.